harrist4/pi-announcements/README.md

   * Restart the `announcements-slideshow.service` service to pick up the changed slides
   * Create the `_READY.txt` file with results

 ### Scheduling the Display
 The `announcements-display.service` service launches `announcements-display.sh`, which runs an infinite loop.
-This script views the schedule in the config file and determines if the slide show shoudld be visible.
+This script views the schedule in the config file and determines if the slide show should be visible.
 Two state files are used:

 `/tmp/announcements_display_state` is of questionable value, intended to prevent HDMI on/off spamming, but there should be a better way.